OpenSourceEconomics/econ-project-templates/docs/source/getting_started/index.rst

 Getting Started
 ===============

+How to get started depends on what your system looks like.
+Depending on that, you may want to jump to any of the sections in this part of the documentation:

-Here, we first describe in :ref:`preparing_your_system` how you need to set up your computer so that everything plays well together.
-In :ref:`cookiecutter_dialogue`, you will find detailed explanations on what to do to configure the templates for your needs.
+- In :ref:`preparing_your_system`, we describe what needs to be installed on your computer so that you can use the templates.

-If you already have the template running but don't know how to use a second computer, or work together with a collaborator, you may want to jump directly to the section on :ref:`second_machine`.
+- Should you have done that already for a different project, you can directly go to :ref:`cookiecutter_dialogue`, which describes the options you have when moving from the template to your specific research project.
+- In case a project has been set up by you or a collaborator and you want to use it on a different machine as well, you will find the explanations on how to do so in :ref:`second_machine`.

-Once you are done with the steps in this section, check out the Documentation of the :ref:`example_project` to understand the details of the setup.
-In case you know those already, have a look in :ref:`guides_explanations` for guides on starting / porting projects and explanations of some of the auxiliary tools.
+Once you are set up in this fashion, you may want to read up on the background of the :ref:`background`.
+In case you know those already, have a look in :ref:`guides_explanations` for guides on starting new projects or porting existing ones.

 .. _preparing_your_system: